-Future plans of the center
+Future plans of the Centre

-Establishment of sea/ marine food processing centre by 2017.
-India is seafood industry has become one of the leading suppliers of quality seafood to all the major markets of the world.
-India has world class seafood processing plants that follow quality control regimes complaint to stringent international regulatory requirements.
-The export earnings in 2013 -14 had reached an all time high of US $ 5 billion (about Rs 30213 crore).
+India's seafood industry has become one of the leading suppliers of quality seafood to all the major markets of the world.
+India has world class seafood processing plants that follow quality control regimes compliant with stringent international regulatory requirements.
+The export earnings in 2013 -14 had reached an all-time high of US $ 5 billion (about Rs 30213 crore).

-There is a huge scope for investments in marine fish processing sector, cold storages and export of coastal fish for the private sector as it holds vast, untapped marine resources with a great export potential.
+There is a huge scope for investments in marine fish processing sector, cold storages and export of coastal fish for the private sector, as it holds vast, untapped marine resources with a great export potential.

-Establishment of mega food parks by 2018
+Establishment of Mega Food Parks(MFPs) by 2018

-Collaboration with national institutes like NIFTEM in 2016.
+Collaboration with national institutes like NIFTEM in 2016

-GITAM would soon enter into MOU with NIFTEM to encourage research innovations through collaborative efforts in the areas of post harvest technology and value addition with special emphasis on food products.
+GITAM would soon enter into MOU with NIFTEM to encourage research innovations through collaborative efforts in the areas of postharvest technology and value addition with special emphasis on food products.

-Starting fruit and vegetable processing industry by 2017.
+Starting fruit and vegetable processing industry by 2017

 Starting a cashew processing industry